run2bizdocs/docs-1/en/docs/citsmart-esp-8/5-processes/tickets/configuration/approve-request-via-email.md

 3. Click on the **Diagram** tab;

-4. In the request approval flow, click on the icon  and then on the icon  to configure it;
+4. In the request approval flow, click on the connector "Send Message - email" icon and then on the small gray box next to the connector to configure it;

 5. Register, in the **Identification** tab, the name and email template to be used;